Parent and Family Engagement Policy

 We will meet our goals of establishing liaisons and maintaining communication with other school programs and other related external agencies and organizations through collaboration and coordination with individuals in those groups and through the following actions:

-- Inviting participation by adults from the community into school assemblies and programs, such as our Veterans’ Day, Black History, and College Week assemblies and our Careers on the Move program.
+- Inviting participation by adults from the community into school assemblies and programs with notification via flyers and social media.

 - Enabling distribution of food donated by a local United Methodist Church group, Backpack Buddies, supervised by our guidance counselor.
 The backpacks are provided by Carteret-Craven Electric Membership Corporation.